miya-s/Tubuyagi/Tubuyagi/Tubuyagi/STTwitter/README.md

     @end

+##### Stream Request and Connection Losses

+Streaming requests may be lost when your iOS application comes back to foreground after a while in background.
+To handle this case properly you can detect the connection loss in the error block and restart the stream request from there.

+    // ...
+    } errorBlock:^(NSError *error) {

+        if([[error domain] isEqualToString:NSURLErrorDomain] && [error code] == NSURLErrorNetworkConnectionLost) {
+            [self startStreamRequest];
+        }

+    }];

 ### Troubleshooting

 ##### xAuth

 Twitter restricts the xAuth authentication process to xAuth-enabled consumer tokens only.
-So if you get an error like `NSURLErrorDomain Code=-1012, Unhandled authentication challenge type - NSURLAuthenticationMethodOAuth2` while accessing `https://api.twitter.com/oauth/access_token` then your consumer tokens are probably not xAuth-enabled.
-You can read more on this on Twitter website [https://dev.twitter.com/docs/oauth/xauth](https://dev.twitter.com/docs/oauth/xauth) and ask Twitter to enable the xAuth authentication process for your consumer tokens.
+So if you get an error like `The consumer tokens are probably not xAuth enabled.` while accessing `https://api.twitter.com/oauth/access_token` see Twitter website [https://dev.twitter.com/docs/oauth/xauth](https://dev.twitter.com/docs/oauth/xauth) and ask Twitter to enable the xAuth authentication process for your consumer tokens.

 ##### Concurrency